debiki/talkyard-prod-one/README.md

 Installing Talkyard
 ================

-Here you'll learn how to install Talkyard on a single server, for production use:
+Here you'll learn how to install Talkyard v1 on a single server, for production use:
 Debian 11 or 12 with at least 2 GB RAM.

+<small>(Old Talkyard v0 docs are <a href="https://github.com/debiki/talkyard-prod-one/tree/ty-prod-one-v0">
+  here</a>.)</small>

 NOTICE: